eiroca/awesome-list/Apple2.md

 ### Software
 *  :thumbsup: [Prodos](https://prodos8.com/) Advanced version of ProDOS that adds new features for all Apple II computers, including the 1977 Integer ROM Apple II
 *  :thumbsup: [rogue-like](https://github.com/Pixinn/rogue-like) A rogue-like game for the Apple II
+*  [a2audit](https://github.com/zellyn/a2audit) Apple II audit routines: for testing your Apple II or emulator
 *  [a2-chemi-gs-1993](https://github.com/codebur/a2-chemi-gs-1993) Apple IIgs Drawing program for chemical structures (unfinished)
 *  [A2osX](https://github.com/burniouf/A2osX) Multi-Tasking OS for Apple II
 *  [a2server](https://github.com/RasppleII/a2server) AppleTalk server for Apple // computers